ibm-cloud-docs/Cloudant/api/authentication.md

 In practice,
 many application libraries that are used for creating HTTP requests can do this encoding for you.

-### Example including basic authentication credentials in a request, by using HTTP
+See the following example that includes basic authentication credentials in a request by using HTTP:

 ```http
 GET /db/document HTTP/1.1